 - We thought you were someone else."
 (U3.70)

 - Morrow, nephew.
 Sit down and take a walk.

 He lays aside the lapboard whereon he drafts his bills of costs for the eyes of Master Goff and Master Shapland Tandy, filing consents and common searches and a writ of Duces Tecum.
 A bogoak frame over his bald head: Wilde's Requiescat."
 (U3.76)

 - Malt for Richie and Stephen, tell mother.
 Where is she?"
 (U3.83)

 - Call me Richie."
 (U3.87)

 Lithia water is mineral water containing lithium (Li) salts.
 Medicinal interest in Li began in the mid-1800s when Lipowitz and Ure reported that Li solutions dissolved uric acid crystals.
-This led to the belief that lithium was useful in gout, and other diseases thought to be due to an imbalance in uric acid (including angina, asthma, arthritis, depression, headaches, hypertension, epilepsy).
-Lithium is used nowadays in the treatment of mood disorders.
+This led to the belief that Li was useful in gout, and other diseases thought to be due to an imbalance in uric acid (including angina, asthma, arthritis, depression, headaches, hypertension, epilepsy).
+Li is used nowadays in the treatment of mood disorders.

 — Sit down or by the law Harry I'll knock you down.

 — He has nothing to sit down on, sir.